|

 seeing himself and family placed in easy circumstances.
 The

-member of the village council, a place he is eminently qualified to
+of the village council, a place he is eminently qualified to fill.

-the dividing waters and is numbered with the immortal
+waters and is numbered with the immortal throng.

 W. H. CLEARY